JS-GodMode/forkify-walkthrough/README.md

 # Forkify 🍲

 Forkify is a recipe web application built with **pure HTML, CSS, and JavaScript**, bundled with **Parcel** for a streamlined development experience.
 This project is designed to provide in-depth practice with JavaScript fundamentals, setting a solid foundation for understanding its applications in frameworks like React, Vue, and Angular.
-Forkify connects to an API by [Jonas Schmedtmann](https://x.com/jonasschmedtman), allowing users to search, view, and add recipes with real-time updates, feedback, and pagination.
+Forkify connects to an API by [Jonas Schmedtmann](https://x.com/jonasschmedtman), allowing users to search, view, and add recipes with real-time updates, feedback, pagination and custom bookmarking.

+Check out the live site on: [Forkify🍴](https://js-godmode.github.io/forkify-walkthrough/)

 ## Table of Contents